Jimmy Garoppolo Player Prop Bets for NFL Week 17 | San Francisco vs. Houston 1/2/2022

 Season Stats

-- Garoppolo has thrown for 3,494 yards (232.9 ypg) to lead San Francisco, completing 68% of his passes and tossing 19 touchdown passes and 10 interceptions this season.
+- Garoppolo has 3,494 passing yards (232.9 ypg) to lead San Francisco, completing 68% of his throws and collecting 19 touchdown passes with 10 interceptions this season.

-- He's also contributed on the ground, with 50 rushing yards (3.3 ypg) on 37 carries with three rushing touchdowns.
+- He has tacked on 50 rushing yards on 37 carries with three touchdowns, averaging 3.3 yards per game.

-- The 49ers have thrown the ball in 51.5% of their plays from scrimmage this year while running the ball 48.5% of the time.
+- The 49ers have called a pass in 51.5% of their plays from scrimmage this year while running the ball 48.5% of the time.
 This offensive attack ranks 14th in the NFL in points scored.

-- Garoppolo has thrown 51 passes in the red zone this season, 47.2% of his team's red zone plays.
+- Garoppolo has attempted 51 of his 409 passes in the red zone, accounting for 47.2% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Garoppolo's matchup with the Texans.